Chalk Farm Salvation Army Band: Recordings

 The band has released 5 CDs (the most recent being Emblem of the Army), 6 records, and also appeared on a number of 78s.
 A video detailing its history is also available, which is entitled Blood & Fire & Brass – Blood & Fire being a feature of the Salvation Army flag.

 Tours

-From the very early days of its history the band has travelled extensively, as the 'Battle Honours' on the Band flag records and the band is proud to be recognised as one of The Salvation Army's most widely travelled Corps' Band.
+The band has travelled extensively, as the 'Battle Honours' on the Band flag records.